-A student wishing to withdraw from the semester must notify the Registrar's Office and Student Services (ROSS) by submitting a Complete Withdrawal Form which can be obtained from the Registrar's Office and Student Services (ROSS).
-The date this form is received by the Registrar will be the official withdrawal date for purposes of fee assessment
+A student wishing to withdraw from the semester must obtain approval from the respective Graduate Program Administrator and then notify the Registrar's Office and Student Services (ROSS) by submitting a Complete Withdrawal Form which can be obtained from the Registrar's Office and Student Services (ROSS).
+The date this form is received by the Registrar will be the official withdrawal date for purposes of fee assessment.

-A 'Complete Withdrawal with Cause' is available only through Faculty/School Advising Offices.
+A 'Complete Withdrawal with Cause' is available only by approval from the respective Graduate Program Administrator.

 Failure to comply with this requirement results in the assignment of failing grades and full assessment of fees-see Fees, Sections 8.b.
 Withdrawals (p.
+144) and d.
+Course Withdrawal

-144) and Refunds 8.c., (p.
+Refunds 8.c., (p.
 144).
 Grades are not assigned when a student withdraws.
-Students registered in Summer Session should consult the Summer Session Calendar for details of the complete withdrawal procedure and related deadline dates.